0x00000010/gogos-dna-registry/README.md

 - Define the map for each dna trait to the available trait values
 - Define your `mythic` dna markers

-You must also configure your environment with the correct wallet, key etc. and must create your own DNA mapping based on your collection traits and associated dna.json file.
+You must also configure your environment with the correct wallet, key etc. and must create your own DNA mapping based on your collection traits and associated   `dna/dna.json` file.

 The `contract/tests.py` file must also be updated to match your trait configuration.

-If you modify the `metadata_base` value a new file will be generated and pinned to ipfs with your nft.storage STORAGE_API_KEY and the contract will be recompiled with this new value before origination when you run `compile.sh`
+If you modify the `metadata_base` value a new file will be generated and pinned to ipfs with your nft.storage `STORAGE_API_KEY` and the contract will be recompiled with this new value before origination when you run `compile.sh`

 ### Configure Environment